 Have you read any Raymond Carver?
-A friend recommended him after reading my work, and was absolutely right that I would love it.
+A friend recommended him after reading my work and was absolutely right that I would love it.
 Start with ‘What We Talk About When We Talk About Love’, the story at the centre of the film Birdman.
 You won’t regret it.
-Along with Paul Auster, he is without doubt right at the top of my list of favourite authors.
+Along with Paul Auster, he is without a doubt right at the top of my list of favourite authors.

 So imagine my reaction when, only last night (as was), I discovered that Louise Bourgeois and Raymond Carver collaborated on a book together.
 Erm… Dream come true?